joakimkistowski/dockerregistryUI/README.md

 Following, a few example deployments of the UI with a Docker registry.

-### UI with access to Registry using linked Containers
+### UI with access to Registry using linked Containers with Docker-Compose

 In this example, the Registry and UI are expected to be secured usig some front-end proxy.
 However, the UI accesses the registry directly through Docker.
 This way, it doesn't need any authorization credentials or HTTPS shenanigans.

 The example uses Docker-compose.
-A similar effect can be achieved by co-locating both images in a Pod in Kubernetes.
+A similar example using Kubernetes can be found below.

 ```yaml
 version: "2"